Frequently Asked Questions

 Why do I receive requests to fill out surveys after events and at the end of the school year?

-The Office of Parent and Family Engagement is always trying to improve and provide the best resources and services for parents and families.
+Family and Civic Engagement is always trying to improve and provide the best resources and services for parents and families.
 In order to do that, we need your help.
 That is where the surveys come in.
 We use the information that we gather through surveys to better inform our programs and events and learn about the needs of students, parents, and families at UK.

 Family Resources